brkn/dota2-statistics-of-professional-players/README.md

 =========
 -09.41 Sun: Created second sheet, formulated some data.
 Done with ODS part until it turns out "nah it's not done".
 -17.15 Sun: Python cant handle Chinese players' names.
 Google translated them one by one to latin.
 Changed encoding to ANSII.
 Created new .ods file.
+-02,25 Mon: "Is that a huge banner or are you just happy to see me?".
+Python is almost done.
+Added old css file with little changes.

 To Do List
 =========